SERVICE NO: 115

 The news of the death of Les was announced to the people Kalgoorlie district via the Reverend E.G. Peverick at St George’s Presbyterian Church.
 The Reverend and Les had been in residence together at Ormond College.

-Time passed but the questions still remained for Samuel Connor.
+Time passed, but the questions remained for Samuel Connor.
 In 1924, he wrote again to the Defence Department because a friend intended to travel to Gallipoli to view her son’s grave but after preliminary enquires, found there was no grave.
 Her son’s body was never recovered.
 Was that the same for my son, Samuel asked.

-It’s doubtful Samuel’s questions were ever answered.
+It’s doubtful Samuel’s questions were answered.
 He died in 1927 at Coleraine aged sixty-six.
 Florence died in 1942.

 John Leslie Connor is remembered on the Hamilton College WW1 Roll of Honour and the Coleraine War Memorial.

 Australian War Memorial – Roll of Honour – John Leslie Connor

 Australian War Memorial – WW1 Embarkation Roll – John Leslie Connor

 Commonwealth War Graves Commission – Lone Pine Memorial – John Leslie Connor

 Discovering Anzacs – WW1 Service Record – John Leslie Connor